byuids-resumes/McConkie_Resume-1/docs/index.md

 - Created and ran Google Ads with 7% CTR
 - Designed outdoor signs that increased clients by 2x
 - Built company website and orchestrated SEO campaigns
+- Used Python to analyze Ad data and create Ads that were 50% more effective

 **Business Development Representative/Digital Marketing**